the-good-news-that-mark-said/the-good-news-that-mark-said.github.io/index.md

 so he said, "Ask me for anything, and I will give you it.".
 He promised her "I will give you whatever you ask, even half of the country I own.".
 She went out and asked her mother, "What should I ask for?".
-She replied, "The head of John, who put people in the water.".
+She replied, "The head of John, who washed people.".
-Immediately, she came back and said, "I want, on a plate, the head of John who put people in water, right now.".
+Immediately, she came back and said, "I want, on a plate, the head of John who washed people, right now.".
 The country-owner became very sad because of the promise, and because of the people eating with him — he did not want to refuse her.
 He immediately sent a killer, and told him to bring John's head.